Flagstar to pay $110 million to settle MBIA mortgage lawsuit

 MBIA said Thursday that Flagstar would pay the settlement to its structured finance insurer MBIA Insurance Corporation.

-The subsidiary will in turn use the money to partially pay down a secured loan from MBIA’s municipal bond insurer, National Public Finance Guarantee Corp.
+The subsidiary will in turn use the money in part to pay down a secured loan from MBIA’s municipal bond insurer, National Public Finance Guarantee Corp.

-The amount of the loan outstanding at the time of the settlement was $1.7 billion, MBIA said on February 27 in a filing with the U.S. Securities and Exchange Commission.
+The amount of the loan outstanding at the time of the settlement was $1.7 billion, MBIA said in February 27 in a filing with the U.S. Securities and Exchange Commission.

 The loan was secured in part by any future receivables MBIA expected in pursuing claims against banks over mortgage-backed securities.